-Comprehensive programs of research and investigation are being pursued by State water and agricultural authorities and the Commonwealth Scientific and Industrial Research Organization, often in collaboration.
-Special attention is being given to the following: high water tables due to the application of water; surface accumulation of salt and other soil changes associated with irrigation; methods of applying water efficiently; soil treatments to improve the physical condition of irrigated heavy clay soils; the utilisation of irrigated pastures by stock; and growth problems affecting plants and trees and reduction of salinity in river systems.
+Comprehensive programs of research and investigation are being pursued by State water and agricultural authorities, the Commonwealth Scientific and Industrial Research Organization and the Australian Water Resources Council often in collaboration.
+Special attention is being given to the following: high water tables due to the application of water; surface accumulation of salt and other soil changes associated with irrigation; methods of applying water efficiently; soil treatments to improve the physical condition of irrigated heavy clay soils; the utilisation of irrigated pasture, by stock; and growth problems affecting plants and trees and reduction of salinity in river systems.
+The Melbourne and Metropolitan Board of Works, Melbourne's metropolitan water sup ply authority, is carrying out experiments in eucalypt forest areas to determine the short and long term effects of forest utilisation on streamflow quantity and quality.

 The Commonwealth Scientific and Industrial Research Organization conducts a number of research stations and laboratories at locations throughout Australia.
 The Division of Irrigation Research at Griffith (New South Wales) is investigating ways of limiting the degradation of land by irrigation, improving the quality and range of irrigated crops, and assessing the amount of water required by irrigated crops and the most economical means of applying it.
 The crops being studied include citrus, maize, safflower, sorghum, sunflower and vegetables.
 This Division is also studying the effect on water quality of its use for irrigation, especially in regard to contamination by herbicides and fertiliser runoff.
-The Division of Environmental Mechanics at Canberra (Australian Capital Territory)

-studies the physics of infiltration and redistribution of water in soil, evaporation from field crops, water movement and water stress in plants, and riceland hydrology.
+The Division of Environmental Mechanics at Canberra (Australian Capital Territory) studies the physics of infiltration and redistribution of water in both swelling and non-swelling soils, evaporation from field crops and forests, water movement and water stress in plants, and industrial effluent treatment by sedimentation and filtration.
 The Division of Land Resources Management is looking at the effect of clearing on the salinity of water from catchments in the southwest of Western Australia.
 Much of the work of the Division of Horticultural Research at Merbein (Victoria) is concerned with the problems of perennial horticultural crops grown under irrigation.
 Among other projects salt resistant rootstocks for grapevines and citrus are being evaluated, and the effects of salinity on the photo-synthetic performance and water use efficiency of horticultural crops are under investigation.
 The Division of Tropical Agronomy conducts research on a number of irrigated crops including grain legumes, grain sorghum, rice, and irrigated pastures at the Kimberley Research Station (Western Australia).
-The Division of Applied Geomechanics is studying the engineering aspects of water movement through earth embankments and the design of underground water tunnels.
-Water and salt flow through a slowly permeable deep clay soil, in response to a variety of irrigation regimes, are being studied by the Division of Soils at a site near Griffith, the objective being to model hydrology and salinity relationships with a view to prediction for irrigated clay landscapes.
+The Division of Applied Geomechanics is developing techniques for the analysis of embankments of large earth and rockfill dams in order to improve design methods, and is studying the design of underground water tunnels.